RobWar-code/swatter/README.md

 ### Image Formats

 The choice for the design is between raster and vector or a combination of the two.
-The swatter would best be done vector style, so that the background image is correctly presented as it moves.
+In practice, raster images with transparent backgrounds are the most appropriate, not least because DALL-E produces .png or .webp images.

 The ornaments are presented in two forms, broken and complete.
-So they could be designed as individual .svgs to be inserted appropriately.
+So they could be designed as individual .png's to be inserted appropriately.
-To do individual .png edits would require a combinatorial number of different scenes, so is impractical, other than for the static background.
-Unless we stick to a maximum of 4 ornaments.

-This means that about 50 svg images must be created if we have 25 ornaments.
-10 ornaments allows for variety and simpler scoring as well as allowing larger scale, without compromising the game play too much.

-The other option is to have .png ornaments with transparent backgrounds and this would suit using DALL-E better.
+The choice is to have .png ornaments with transparent backgrounds and this would suit using DALL-E better.
 These take about an hour to prepare from DALL-E's presentatiations and have the advantage of preserving detail.